 Verb!
 That’s What’s Happening

-Verb! was the first Black male superhero character to appear in a Saturday morning cartoon and the second School House Rock episode to feature Black characters.
+Verb! was the first Black male superhero character to appear in a cartoon series and the second Schoolhouse Rock episode to feature Black characters.
 Verb!
 That’s What’s Happening was a part of Grammar Rock!, premiered in 1974 and ran through 1986 on ABC.

 The song, a parody of Shaft and other Blaxploitation films and songs, teaches about verbs.
 This song was voted the 24th best song on the 30th School House Rock anniversary edition, which was released in 2002.

 The Verb! song was performed by Zachary Sanders

 Schoolhouse Rock! is a series of animated musical educational short films that aired during the Saturday morning children’s programming on the U.S. television network ABC.
 The topics covered included grammar, science, economics, history, mathematics and civics.
 The series produced original episodes between 1973 and 1986, with a return in 1993 and new episodes airing at least once a year between then and 1996, when production of the series for ABC was halted.
 Episodes continued to air for an additional five years after that, finally coming to an end after a 26-year run cancellation in 1999 by ABC.

 Schoolhouse Rock! began as a commercial advertising venture by David McCall.
 The idea came to McCall when he noticed one of his sons, who was having trouble in school remembering the multiplication tables, knew the lyrics to many current rock songs.
 The first song recorded was “Three is a Magic Number,” written by Bob Dorough.
 It tested well, so a children’s record was compiled and released.
 Tom Yohe listened to the first song, and began to doodle pictures to go with the lyrics.
 He told McCall that the songs would make good animation.